microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-custom-data-source.md

 The following are required for a Simple Data Source:

-1. Create a public class that extends the abstract class `CustomDataSourceBase`.
+1. Create a public class that implements the abstract class `CustomDataSourceBase`.
 This is your custom data source (CDS).
-2. Create a public class that extends the abstract class `CustomDataProcessorBase`.
+2. Create a public class that implements the abstract class `CustomDataProcessorBase`.
 This your custom data processor (CDP).
 3. Create one or more data tables classes.
 These classes must:
    - Be public and static.